-Second is how each one handles feedback and criticism.
+The second is how each one handles feedback and criticism.

 3. Difference in Intelligence

-In particular, the belief of intelligence.
+In particular, the belief in intelligence.

 As I mentioned above, a fixed mindset is fixed.
-So when it comes to intelligence in a topic or skill, you either have it or not.
+So when it comes to intelligence in a topic or new skill, you either have it or not.

 4. Differences in Tolerance